pkalivas/radiate/docs/source/codex.md

         }
     }
     ```
-    Create a new NQueensCodex with a size of 5.
+    Create a new NQueensCodec with a size of 5.
     ```rust
-    let codex = NQueensCodex { size: 5 };
+    let codec = NQueensCodec { size: 5 };
     ```

     encode a new Genotype of IntGenes with a size of 5.
 The result will be a genotype with a single chromosome with 5 genes.